 Many books have been written on how changes are unfolding in Business-To-Business markets.
 An interesting view on what has happened in the past 10 years is narrated in the books published by J.B.
 Wood and Thomas Lah, resp.
 CEO and Managing Director of Technology Services Industry Association (TSIA).:

-Technology Services Industry Association, J.B.
-Wood et all, 2009, 2011 and 2013
+Complexity Avalanche, Consumptions Economics and B4B, Technology Services Industry Association, J.B.
+Wood et all, 2009, 2011 and 2013 |

 The predominant Business-To-Business model for acquiring technology, that has been around for about 125 years, is a Capex Purchasing model.
 Central in this model is the product or the service in itself, risk for introduction of this new technology lies mostly with the customer.
 In this model, suppliers often try to differentiate their products and services through feature-richness.
 This has steadily let to more and more complex products, with more and more possibilities.
 However, the ability of customers to consume this growing complexity is limited, leading to what is called the 'Consumption Gap'.